jojozhuang/jojozhuang.github.io/_portfolio/trip-planner.md

 ---
-layout: software
+layout: portfolio
 key: portfolio
 title: "Trip Planner"
-date: 2016-01-30
+index: 40
 tags: iOS, Swift, XCode
 image: /assets/travelnote/thumbnail.png
 excerpt: An iOS App for managing itineraries, built with Swift.
-subcateogry: mobile
+category: mobile
-categories: portfolio
 ---

 > This iOS app is used to manage itineraries.
 It's built for my final project of course 'CSC471-Mobile App Development for iOS'.
 Classic layout with three tabs: Me, Search and Settings.